matttang27/MatthewBot2/plan.md

     - Games object in client (?)

 ### Maybe TODO:
 - Make UserBot actions return the interaction.
 (Ex.
-UserBot.sendMessage uses the client.waitForMessageCreate, and returns the message);
+UserBot.sendMessage uses the client.waitForMessageCreate, and returns the message) - Not really needed right now though (?)
-- Make mainEmbed title be set automatically when a new stage arrives.
+- **Make mainEmbed title be set automatically when a new stage arrives.**
 - Make emoji selection part of GameManager so it can be applied to other games
+- matchesSimplifiedProperties can accept functions?
+For example, to allow a message with embed title containing "Hello", can do, matchesSimplifiedProperties({embeds: [{data: {title: (t) => t.includes("Hello")}}]}) - I can see use cases, but it might be better just to expect test.
+- Only one game per channel?

 # TIMELINE: